datarockets/career/README.md

 * [Work With Us](#work-with-us)
   * [As Experienced Ruby Developer](/jobs/experienced-ruby-developer.md)

-Ask us anything — create an issue in this repository with your questions and we'll unswer.
+Ask us anything — create an issue in this repository with your questions and we'll answer.

 ## How We Work